Fiskell/BeBetterBooknotes/Books/Progression/Notes.md

 Upstream Effects #3: Chemica (416 - 654)

+Resources:
+  Easy Strength by Dan John and Pavel Tsatsouline
+  The Calculus of Caffeine consumption by Arvind Narayanan Examine.com's Summary of the science of caffine

 > In other words, when I come out of a fever, wash the sweat from my body, I start thinking -- maybe everyday life is a life of fever and illness; maybe I'm capable of much more.

 I agree with Sebastian so much on this point.
 Ever time I am sick I constantly tell myself that once I am over with this illness, I will appreciate life more.